 To help taxpayers and businesses recover financially from the impact of a natural disaster, the government recognizes that victims of natural disasters will have property losses to claim and may need access to fast cash and other financial relief.
-For those filing taxes, there are resources available to lower tax bills, give the opportunity to recoup some losses, and provisions that can even help put money in your pocket!
+For those filing taxes, there are resources available to lower tax bills, opportunities to recoup some losses, and provisions that can even help put money in your pocket!

-Claim Disaster Loses
+Claim Disaster Losses

 Filers from eligible disaster zones can take distributions of up to $100,000 from a qualified IRA or 401(k).
-The 10-percent penalty (for withdrawal if younger than 59 1/2 years old) will be waived.
+The 10% penalty (for withdrawal if younger than 59 1/2 years old) will be waived.
 Keep in mind that you must access these funds within a reasonable period after the disaster, and repay the funds within three years to avoid paying income taxes on the borrowed amount.

 Extended Deadline for Hurricane Maria Victims